-The MSDE will communicate to LEAs that they must meaningfully collaborate and consult with a variety of stakeholders, including students and parents/families, throughout the process of developing their ARP ESSER use of funds plans.
+All Maryland LEAs have previously published pandemic-related continuity of learning and recovery plans on their websites, and the MSDE has provided links to these LEA plans from the SEA website.
+Once approved by the MSDE, the SEA will communicate with each LEA reminding them to make their ARP ESSER use of funds plans publicly available on their website.
+The MSDE will also provide links to LEA ARP ESSER use of funds plans from the SEA website, and has already created an ARP ESSER webpage for this purpose.

-- ii.
-How the LEA will use the funds it reserves under section 2001(e)(1) of the ARP Act (totaling not less than 20 percent of the LEA's total allocation of ARP ESSER funds) to address the academic impact of lost instructional time through the implementation of evidence-based interventions, such as summer learning or summer enrichment, extended day, comprehensive afterschool programs, or extended school year programs; The application for ARP ESSER Funds will require LEAs to identify evidence-based interventions and the evidence tier rating for identified interventions.
+ii.
+How the LEA will use the funds it reserves under section 2001(e)(1) of the ARP Act (totaling not less than 20 percent of the LEA's total allocation of ARP ESSER funds) to address the academic impact of lost instructional time through the implementation of evidence-based interventions, such as summer learning or summer enrichment, extended day, comprehensive afterschool programs, or extended school year programs;

+The application for ARP ESSER Funds requires LEAs to identify evidence-based interventions and the evidence tier rating for identified interventions.
 LEAs will also be required to identify proposed measures of effectiveness for each intervention such as baseline and projected student outcome data.
 A team from MSDE will verify evidence tier ratings and determine the sufficiency of proposed measures of effectiveness through readiness monitoring.
 All LEAs are required to submit signed assurances certifying that they have adhered to all Federal and State requirements.
-LEAs may consider utilizing or developing Family Advisory Councils in developing their ARP ESSER use of funds plans, gathering input, and informing plan content.

 All ARP ESSER use of funds plans submitted by LEAs will be reviewed by a cross-agency team from the MSDE.
 The MSDE review team will assess the level of completeness and the degree to which content in the ARP ESSER use of funds plan meets Federal and State requirements.
 LEA ARP ESSER use of funds plans that are not approved by the MSDE will receive feedback to inform modifications.
+LEAs will be required to resubmit all modified ARP ESSER use of funds plans to the MSDE for review and approval.

+iii.
+How the LEA will spend its remaining ARP ESSER funds consistent with section 2001(e)(2) of the ARP Act; and

+It is undetermined at this time how each LEA will spend its remaining ARP ESSER funds.
+However, included as part of the ARP ESSER use of funds plan template shared with LEAs is a requirement that each LEA outline its plans for spending ARP ESSER funds.

+While the Maryland ARP ESSER State Plan application will serve as the yardstick for the LEA use of funds plans, the MSDE will communicate to LEAs that they will have a degree of flexibility in using non-reserved ESSER funds to meet local needs (for example, focusing on facilities upgrades [such as HVAC installation/improvements] or hiring new staff [teachers, counselors, psychologists, etc.] to address personnel shortages), provided that these initiatives align with the priorities outlined in the State plan application and adhere to all Federal ARP ESSER requirements.

-All modified plans are required to be resubmitted to the MSDE for review and approval. - iii.
-How the LEA will spend its remaining ARP ESSER funds consistent with section 2001(e)(2) of the ARP Act; and It is undetermined at this time how each LEA will spend its remaining ARP ESSER funds.
-However, included as part of the ARP ESSER use of funds plan template to be shared with LEAs will be a requirement that each LEA outline its plans for spending ARP ESSER funds. - iv.
-How the LEA will ensure that the interventions it implements, including but not limited to the interventions under section 2001(e)(1) of the ARP Act to address the academic impact of lost instructional time, will respond to the academic, social, emotional, and mental health needs of all students, and particularly those students disproportionately impacted by the COVID-19 pandemic, including students from low-income families, students of color, English learners, children with disabilities, students experiencing homelessness, children and youth in foster care, and migratory students.
+iv.
+How the LEA will ensure that the interventions it implements, including but not limited to the interventions under section 2001(e)(1) of the ARP Act to address the academic impact of lost instructional time, will respond to the academic, social, emotional, and mental health needs of all students, and particularly those .students disproportionately impacted by the COVID-19 pandemic, including students from low-income families, students of color, English learners, children with disabilities, students experiencing homelessness, children and youth in foster care, and migratory students.